Chemotherapy for stomach cancer

 Chemo may also be used as the main treatment for stomach cancer that has spread to distant organs.
 It may help relieve symptoms for some patients, especially those with spread to other parts of the body.
 It may also help some patients live longer.

 Doctors give chemo in cycles, with each treatment followed by a rest period to allow the body time to recover.
-As a rule, each cycle lasts for a few weeks.
+Each cycle usually lasts for a few weeks.

 A number of chemo drugs can be used to treat stomach cancer.
 Based on the situation, these drugs may be used alone or combined with other drugs.